RohanMukka/portfolio/README.md

 ### Color Palette

 The background uses a radial gradient defined with CSS custom properties.
-In light mode the gradient transitions from `#f8fafc` to `#e2e8f0`, while in dark mode it transitions from `#1a1a1a` to `#0f0f0f`.
+The gradient transitions from `#1a1a1a` to `#0f0f0f`.
 Accent elements primarily use Tailwind's purple and pink shades for gradients and hover states.